rustacean-station/rustacean-station.org/_episodes/007-zola.md

 layout: episode
 ---

-[Vincent Prouillet](https://www.vincentprouillet.com/) talks about his experience building the Zola static site generator and reflects back on five years of work with Rust.
+[Vincent Prouillet](https://www.vincentprouillet.com/) talks about his experience building the Zola static site generator and reflects back on five years of working with Rust.

 Vincent is the creator of [Zola](https://www.getzola.org) (formerly known as Gutenberg), a static site generator built with [Rust](https://www.rust-lang.org/) and [Tera](https://github.com/Keats/tera), a Jinja2-like template engine.